Zvolen

-Zvolen (/sk/; Zólyom; Altsohl) is a city in central Slovakia, situated on the confluence of Hron and Slatina rivers.
-It is famous for several historical and cultural attractions.
-It is surrounded by Poľana mountain from the East, by Kremnické vrchy from the West, and by Javorie and Štiavnické vrchy from the South.
+Zvolen (/sk/; Zolium; Zólyom; Altsohl) is a city in central Slovakia, situated at the confluence of the Hron and Slatina rivers.
+It is known for its historical and cultural attractions.
+It is surrounded by the Poľana mountain to the east, the Kremnické vrchy to the west, and the Javorie and Štiavnické vrchy to the south.

-The population numbers approximately 40,000, which makes it the twelfth-largest city in Slovakia by population, thirteenth by size.
-It is the center of the Podpoľanie historical region and the seat of a county (Zvolen District).
-It is also an important transportation hub in Slovakia, being one of the four central train stations in Slovakia (others are Bratislava, Košice, and Žilina).
+The population is approximately 40,500, making it the twelfth-largest city in Slovakia by population and thirteenth by area.
+It is the centre of the Podpoľanie historical region and the seat of Zvolen District.
+It is also a major transport hub, being one of the four principal railway junctions in Slovakia (together with Bratislava, Košice, and Žilina).